 DDoS stands for Distributed Denial of Service.

 DDoS attacks happen when multiple machines come together to target a single host.
 The main aim of a DDoS attack is to overload the host’s server with an excess of server requests.
 Unable to cope with the amount of bogus traffic, your server crashes and your network, website or applications experience downtime as a result.

 DDoS protection services are available from a number of providers.
 These services work by utilising a strategically designed network and specialised equipment which detects, blocks and adapts to DDoS attacks.

 Brute force attempts are pretty straightforward.
 In this type of attack, hackers will approach your network with a long list of login credentials – usually usernames and passwords – and try every combination until one works.

-An effective way to thwart brute force attempts is to invest in an Intrusion Detection or Intrusion Prevention service, such as threat monitoring.
-Threat monitoring analyses traffic across your entire network.
+An effective way to thwart brute force attempts is to invest in an Intrusion Detection or Intrusion Prevention service, such as Threat Surveillance.
+Threat Surveillance analyses traffic across your entire network.
 It spots any suspicious activity including, for instance, someone trying many different combinations of username and password.

 Malicious SQL injection attacks are often carried out with the aim of stealing business-critical information from SQL databases.
 This means any data-driven applications, such as your website, are a potential target.

 Enabled by improper coding of vulnerable web applications, hackers craft their own SQL statement into input fields for execution by the underlying SQL database.
 This then causes the application to perform the action written in the malicious code – the result of which can be anything the hacker wants.